amiteshhh/generator-ng-feature/README.md

 │           └── index.module.js /* This is where you define all your angular dependencies*/

 ```
-For this structure `www` is the client directory, `app` is the parentModule folder under which new folder/components will be created.
+For this structure `www` is the client directory, `app` is the parentModule folder under which new folder/components will be created and `app/index.module.js` is the main module file where new module dependency would be injected.

 You can specify these values when you run the command first time or by directly editing `.yo-rc.json`.
 Once setup is done this file looks like below